kavyasri31218/CPDF/README.md

 # Chat App Android

 ## Introduction
-This is a demo chat app
+This is a demo Chat App
 #### Technologies
 Android, Kotlin